The applicants do not have to be residents of Michigan, but the fee is $10 more for non-residents.

 $20 is the fee if the applicant is a resident of Michigan. $30 is the fee for non-residents.
 Requirements and fees may vary as each county in Michigan could have their own requirements.
 There are no other tests.

 Proxy marriages and cousin marriages are not allowed.
 Common Law Marriages are not allowed unless entered into the relationship prior to January 1, 1957.
-Same Sex Marriages are not legal.
+Same Sex Marriages are allowed.

 If the applicants are 16 or 17 years old, they can get married with parental consent.
 If the applicants are 15 or the younger, the applicant will need both parental consent and the approval of the probate court.